Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 * **What is the difference between var and val in Kotlin?**

     **Answer:**
-        var is used to declare a mutable variable, meaning its value can be changed. val is used to declare an immutable variable, meaning its value cannot be changed after it's assigned.
+    - var is used to declare a mutable variable, meaning its value can be changed.
+    - val is used to declare an immutable variable, meaning its value cannot be changed after it's assigned.

 * **Explain nullable types in Kotlin.
 What is the ? operator?**

     **Answer:**<br/>In Kotlin, a type can be nullable by adding ? to its type.
-For example, String? means the variable can hold either a String value or null.
+For example, String? means the variable can hold either a String value or null.<br/>
     The ? operator is used to make a type nullable, allowing safe handling of null values.

 * **What are Kotlin's primary constructors and secondary constructors?**